droark/bitcoin-dev-notes/Bitcoin_Core_source_breakdown.md

 ./src/test/bswap_tests.cpp - Tests *bswap_{16/32/64}()* calls to ensure that the calls function properly.
 (This was a problem in particular on macOS builds.) [*Added in 0.14*](https://github.com/bitcoin/bitcoin/pull/9366).

-./src/test/buildenv.py.in - [Helps allow Python tests to run on Windows.](https://github.com/bitcoin/bitcoin/pull/5014)
+./src/test/buildenv.py.in - [Helps allow Python tests to run on Windows](https://github.com/bitcoin/bitcoin/pull/5014). [*Moved to ./test/util/buildenv.py.in in 0.15*](https://github.com/bitcoin/bitcoin/pull/9956).

 ./src/test/checkblock_tests.cpp - Now-obsolete test that [was used](https://github.com/bitcoin/bitcoin/commit/8c222dca4f961ad13ec64d690134a40d09b20813) to confirm that Core would handle 1 MB blocks after the temporary 500 KB soft fork imposed in the wake of the Mar.
 2013 hard fork. [*Removed in 0.13*](https://github.com/bitcoin/bitcoin/pull/7490).